-The university accepts payment in cash, personal check, travelers' cheques, credit cards (MasterCard/Visa/American Express), and wire transfers.
-Checks should be mailed to: Golden Gate University, Student Accounting Services, 536 Mission St., San Francisco, CA 94105-2968.
+The university accepts payment in cash, personal check, travelers' cheques, credit cards (MasterCard, Visa, American Express), and wire transfers.
+Credit card payments may be made over the phone by calling the cashier at 415-442-7839.
+Checks should be mailed to: Golden Gate University, Student Accounting Services, 536 Mission St., San Francisco, CA 94105-2968 or presented in person to the cashier on the first floor.
 Students' account numbers must appear on all checks and money orders to ensure they are credited to the appropriate accounts.
 In addition to these forms of payment, the university offers deferred payment plans listed below.
 Some payment plans require verification of eligibility prior to registration.